Thank you for visiting our website. We invite you to browse, and submit a question or comment if you wish.

 CRITICAL COVID-19 UPDATE:

 As you are certainly aware, the outbreak has affected funeral and memorial services.
 Our job is not only provide services to help families when a death occurs, but to also protect the public health; that includes the families who call us to help, the people we interact with during the course of our work including healthcare providers, our own staff and the larger community.
 We continue to get updates from the government and funeral directors' associations with recommendations.
-We must by law comply with all government guidelines.

 Special thank you to MFDA President C.R.
 Lyons, along with Margaret M. Nolan and Tara McGrath for their continued efforts on behalf of funeral homes.
 You are welcome to use the web page as a resource by visiting www.massfda.org.